Isabela (Galapagos) –

 A good 2,5h later we arrive in Santa Cruz and get – surprise! – once again to pay (1 USD/Person) for a water taxi for the ride to the pier… Taximafia .

 Since our stomach is extremely growling and rioting, we allow ourselves a “real” breakfast in a snack bar near the pier.
 Having plenty of coffee and a savory bolon for each of us lifts our spirits noticeably.
 While we are eating, some finches tiptoe over the table – very interested in the rice of the bolons… You hardly see such trusting wild birds… Typically Galapagos, here the animals seem to be in general little afraid of humans .

 In the hotel, where we spent our first night, our backpacks are already waiting for us – we repack our stuff and head to the ticket booth for the speedboats.
 Here we buy two-way tickets to San Cristobal and leave our backpacks there until the voyage begins.

 Since we still have some time, we decide to spend some time on the beach at the Estacion and go swimming.

-Ena didn’t forget my birthday today and secretly buried a treasure in the sand that I have to dig up: A brand new grill is waiting at our hardware store at home to make our summer on the balcony more interesting.
+Ena didn’t forget my birthday today and secretly buried a small wooden treasure chest in the sand that I have to dig up: A brand new grill is waiting at our hardware store at home to make our summer on the balcony more interesting.
 Brilliant .